Deliver Your AI Stack Where Their Data Lives

 How Tensor9 Works

-Your AI Platform, Compiled for Their Environment
+Your AI Stack, Compiled for Their Environment

 Tensor9 compiles your existing stack for any target, automatically translating cloud services to Azure, GCP, or on-prem equivalents, so you can deploy anywhere without maintaining separate codebases.
 Stream metrics, logs, and traces back to your control plane and remotely operate customer environments for a SaaS-like operational experience.
 Tensor9 runs in your environment to maximize control and security.